 Updated by:

-While building credit always requires some patience, you can get your score up quicker than you’d think with the right financial products and smart credit use.
+While building credit always requires some patience, you can increase your score quicker than you’d think with the right financial moves and smart credit use.

 Whether you’ve just begun building credit or you’re rebuilding after some setbacks, our guide below can help you build credit fast and level up your financial health.

-Building better credit can take as little as six months of on-time payments on a credit account.
-You might not have the best credit right off the bat, but you can work your way up to it by following these steps:
+While you might not have the best credit right off the bat, you can work your way up to it by following the steps below.

-Consumers can request free credit reports as frequently as once a week, at least until the end of 2023.
-Find yours with annualcreditreport.com.
+You can request all three credit reports for free, as frequently as once a week at annualcreditreport.com.

-Once you have the report, sift through it carefully.
-The goal is to find anything that may be affecting your score, whether it’s high credit utilization, frequent hard inquiries, a thin file, missed payments or clerical errors.
+Once you have the reports, sift through them carefully.
+The goal is to find anything that may be affecting your score, whether it’s a high credit utilization ratio, frequent hard inquiries, a thin file, missed payments or, especially, erroneous or outdated information.
 Our guide on how to read a credit report may be useful in this process.

 • Incorrect personal information